Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-No matter how tired you are, your naps really shouldn’t stretch for more than an hour.
-At that point, you start risking interrupting your sleep schedule for the night ahead.
+No matter how tired you are, your naps shouldn’t stretch for more than an hour.
+The longer you nap, the higher your chances of going into deep sleep.
+This is known as non-REM (NREM) stage 3, delta sleep or slow wave sleep.

 Advertisement